Pasture fed cattle

 These fatty acids are called essential, as the body cannot produce them, and so they have to be consumed in food.

-Please note: Although our cattle are registered with the Soil Association and reared to their organic standards, we do not market or label our beef as organic as we currently do not use a registered organic abattoir.
+Please note: Although our cattle are registered with the Soil Association and reared to their organic standards, we do not market or label our beef as organic as we currently do not use a registered organic abattoir and our butchery is not audited.
 We try to minimise the miles our animals travel to the abattoir which instead means using the one most local to us.
 As a result, although our cattle are all organically reared, we do not label the beef itself as organic.